W.D. (Rusty) Russell, Q.C., B.A., LL.B.

-Rusty has retired but will continue to contribute to the firm by writing articles for our website, organizing municipal seminars and public speaking engagements.
+After his “early retirement at age 89” Rusty continued to contribute to the firm by writing articles for our website, organizing municipal seminars and public speaking engagements.
+He will be greatly missed by the lawyers and staff at Russell, Christie, LLP.

 Ext.
 248 email@example.com